wu-json/m1-finance-grafana/README.md

 ## Inspiration

 I personally love M1 Finance for dividend investing, but my one gripe with the platform is its lack of data visualizations for this use-case.
-Since they allow you to download your dividend data as a CSV, I thought it would be nice to be able to create my own charts and tables using something like Grafana, which resulted in this project.
+However, since they allow you to download your dividend data as a CSV, I figured it wouldn't be difficult to build the visualizations I wanted myself using Grafana, which resulted in this project.

 This project is super simple.
-It involves a Go script that parses and formats your M1 Finance dividend data CSVs and stores them in a local Postgres database, which can then be used as a data-source for a local Grafana instance.
+It uses a Go script that parses and formats your M1 Finance dividend data CSVs and stores them in a local Postgres database (with TimescaleDB plugin), which can then be used as a data-source for a local Grafana instance.

 ## Requirements